Full Cross Build¶

 command above.

-- Enabled Projects - Since we want to build the libc project, we list
+Enabled Runtimes - Since we want to build LLVM-libc, we list

 libc